Skip to Main Content

 Call Number: E-BOOK

 Locating Items Within the Library

 The NJ State Library is open Monday - Friday from 8:30 am to 4:30 pm.
-The library is open to visitors from 10:00 am to 3:30 pm.
-At this time, the library is open but with a limited number of onsite visitors.
-Appointments are encouraged.
+The library is open to walk-in visitors from 10:00 am to 4:30 pm, and by appointment from 8:30 am to 10:00 am.